fabriziosalmi/audiolibri-editor/README.md

 # Audiolibri Editor

-A modern, feature-rich web application for editing the JSON data of the Audiolibri project and submitting changes via GitHub pull requests.
+A modern, feature-rich web application for editing the JSON data of the [Audiolibri.org](https://github.com/fabriziosalmi/audiolibri) project and submitting changes via GitHub pull requests.

 ## Screenshots